singaraiona/py-mt940-converter/README.md

 ## Building from Source

 The application can be built into a standalone bundle using PyInstaller.
 The build process includes:
+1. Checking and installing system dependencies
-1. Creating an application icon
+2. Creating an application icon
-2. Bundling all dependencies
+3. Bundling all dependencies
-3. Creating a platform-specific executable/bundle
+4. Creating a platform-specific executable/bundle
-4. Packaging the application into a zip file
+5. Packaging the application into a zip file

 The resulting application will be a native executable that can be run without Python installed.